 To finish the stitch, you will need to sew from the BACK of the two layers of fabric to the FRONT, coming out of the fabric at the front in the same position as the last stitch.
 This is the same technique we used to start the stitching.
 Leaving a loop of thread, sew from the front to the back.
 If you can twist the loop slightly you will create a knot to secure the stitching.

 Finish the stitching by securing the thread with a knot, or loose the thread in the fabric.
 To loose the thread in the fabric, position the needle between the two layers of fabric and come out at a random position in the fabric.
-Pull the thread taught and cut off the thread where it exited the fabric.
+Pull the thread taught and cut off the thread where it exits the fabric.
 By pulling the thread tight and cutting at the edge of the fabric the thread should ‘jump’ back into the fabric to loose the thread.